ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/consume-streams.md

 ## Consume streams of documents

-Instead of accumulating documents in memory like in the two previous examples, we can process them as a stream.
+Instead of accumulating documents in memory like in the two previous examples, we can process them as a stream, using a reactive [Cursor](../../api/index.html#reactivemongo.api.Cursor).

-ReactiveMongo can be used with several streaming frameworks: [Play Iteratees](http://www.playframework.com/documentation/latest/Iteratees), [Akka Streams](http://akka.io/docs/), or with custom processors using `foldWhile`.
+ReactiveMongo can be used with several streaming frameworks: [Play Iteratees](http://www.playframework.com/documentation/latest/Iteratees), [Akka Streams](http://akka.io/docs/), or with custom processors using [`foldWhile`](../../api/index.html#reactivemongo.api.Cursor@foldWhile[A](z:=%3EA,maxDocs:Int)(suc:(A,T)=%3Ereactivemongo.api.Cursor.State[A],err:reactivemongo.api.Cursor.ErrorHandler[A])(implicitctx:scala.concurrent.ExecutionContext):scala.concurrent.Future[A]) (and the other similar operations).

 ### Play Iteratee